CarmeTeam/Carme-Docu/InstallDoc/README.md

 **Carme-demo v1.0 (current version)**

 - Is installed in single devices and clusters.
-- Is a multi-user software stack in Debian  / single-user software stack in RedHat.
+- Is a multi-user software stack in Debian based systems  / single-user software stack in RedHat based systems.
 - Does not include a TLS configuration.
 It is a localhost install.
 Access is granted via SSH tunnel.
 Refer to: [How to access Carme-demo](#how-to-access-carme-demo).
 - Is set to work with CPUs and GPUs.
+- Adapts to already existing SLURM and MySQL management tools in the system.
 - Works without a login-node (in clusters, only 1 head-node is required).

 **Carme-demo v1.1 (next release)**

-- Is a multi-user software stack in RedHat.
+- Adapts to an already existing LDAP user management tool in both, Debian and RedHat based systems.
 For more information, refer to our [Roadmap](https://github.com/CarmeTeam/Carme?tab=readme-ov-file#roadmap).

 ## How to install Carme-demo